nateapathy/hsR/idea_sheet.md

 # Assignments/Tasks
 - use issues with common prompt and different per-person tasks
   - then each person can pull in the data the same, be equal there, but then have to execute something specific to them and then share back to the issue thread

+# Notes from workshop 1, feedback for the next iteration of the workshop
+-